Hockey One: Statistics

+Leading scorers

 Media coverage

-To promote the sport and engage fans, every match of the 2022 Hockey One League will be broadcast live across Australia.
-All matches will be broadcast live on Kayo Sports and in addition, all Thursday night double headers will be lives streamed on FOX Sports.
-Both Kayo and FOX Sports will broadcast the finals series, held over a weekend in Bendigo on the 19th and 20th of November, 2022.
+To promote the sport and engage fans, every match of the 2022 Hockey One League was broadcast live across Australia.
+All matches were broadcast live on Kayo Sports and in addition, all Thursday night double headers were broadcast on FOX Sports.
+Both Kayo and FOX Sports broadcast the finals series, held over a weekend in Bendigo on the 19th and 20th of November, 2022.

+Prior to the 2023 season, Hockey Australia announced a new broadcast deal with the Seven Network, bringing the competition to their free streaming service 7plus in a multi-year deal.